atom/flight-manual.atom.io/content/hacking-atom/sections/package-word-count.md

 #### Developing Our Package

-Currently with the generated package we have, if we run that `your-name-word-count:toggle` command through the menu or the command palette, we'll get a dialog that says "The Wordcount package is Alive!
+Currently with the generated package we have, if we run that `your-name-word-count:toggle` command through the menu or the command palette, we'll get a dialog that says "The YourNameWordCount package is Alive!
 It's ALIVE!".

 ![Wordcount Package is Alive Dialog](../../images/toggle.png)